 Why does adding Medicaid eligible matter?

 Medicaid eligible patients are typically very sick patients who qualify for Medicaid based on their health status alone, regardless of their parents income.
-Often, these patients never use Medicaid and their hospital services are paid fully by their parents commercial insurance.
+Often, these patients never use Medicaid and their hospital services are paid fully by their parent’s commercial insurance.

 The majority of children’s hospitals impacted appear to be concentrated in hospitals with large NICU’s and other highly complex patients (cardiac care, etc.).
 We have one of the largest NICU’s in the country, and are therefore disproportionately affected by this “other Medicaid population” interpretation.
 This loss would be potentially devastating to Children’s and is directly contrary to the long standing policy behind DSH funding.

 What is the impact to Children’s?

 For the period 2011-2016, we are at risk of losing almost $88 million dollars.
-In 2016 alone Children’s, a safety net hospital, is at risk to lose approximately $20 million dollars..
+In 2016 alone Children’s, a safety net hospital, is at risk to lose approximately $20 million dollars.
 This new interpretation essentially eliminates Children’s DSH payments, contrary to the clear intent of the DSH program .

 What do we do next?